bdilday/bdilday_blog/content/post/2018-07-29-facet-wrap-with-limit.md

 2. You want to plot a limited sample, ordered by some metric

-3. You want to plot a limited sample, order by an attribute of the plot
+3. You want to plot a limited sample, ordered by an attribute of the plot

 Below I'll go through each case in turn.
 It's the third case I'm most interested in here - the first two can be accomplished by pre-processing the data, but the third is more challenging.